What to Harvest Each Month (Veg & Fruit)

 This UK harvest calendar shows you exactly what to harvest each month in the UK, whether you’re growing on an allotment, in a back garden, or under cover in a greenhouse or polytunnel.
 In simple terms, it’s a practical UK vegetable and fruit harvest guide that helps you understand what’s in season and when crops are genuinely ready.

-Too often, we guess when vegetables are ready and either harvest too early or leave them a week too long.
+We’re all human, we guess when vegetables are ready and either harvest too early or leave them a week too long.
 Instead, this clear month-by-month harvest guide UK growers can rely on helps you to:

 • See what fruit and veg is in season in the UK